avidas/avidas.github.com/source/_posts/2020-03-07-on-tech-behavioral-interviews.markdown

 *To be written :)*

-*Axiom: Any software engineer writing a blog about technology will eventually write a post about interviews. - Yours Truly*
+*Axiom: Any software engineer writing a blog on tech will eventually write a post about interviews. - Yours Truly*